Electromagnetic Brakes: Choosing the Right Solution

 Types of Electromagnetic Brakes

-1. Armature Brakes: FAE & FAET
+1. Armature Brakes: FAE & FAET & OMB

 Armature, or disc brakes, are electromagnetic brakes that engage when electrical current is applied.
 They offer: